CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 ### Run All Tests on the Command Line with Karma

-[Karma](http://karma-runner.github.io/0.13/index.html) is a tool which spawns a browser, runs tests against that browser, and displays the results on the command line.
+[Karma](http://karma-runner.github.io/0.13/index.html) is a tool which spawns a browser window, runs tests against that browser, and displays the results on the command line.

 To run all tests with Karma, run `npm run test`.